Tag: surreal

 I become the most delusional creature of the realm of shadows.

-Love caresses me as gently as a sharp dagger.
+Love caresses me as gently as a sharp snowflake.

 Foolishness possesses me, as I advance in my wisdom.

-What I thought would have destroyed me, gave me a sparkle of death.
+What I thought would have destroyed me gave me a spark of demise.

-I was dead and I was alive at the same time.
+I was lost and I was alive at the same time.

 As an inanimate doll with a burning heart.